Jalyxander/imogenclaire.co.uk/src/content/artwork/blue-silence-crimson-bite.md

 available: true
 featured: true
 image: "./blue-silence-crimson-bite.webp"
-alt: "In Blue Silence, Crimson Bite, tension coils in color—the moment suspended between poise and peril."
+alt: "In Blue Silence, Crimson Bite, tension coils in colour—the moment suspended between poise and peril."
 order: 1
 ---

-In Blue Silence, Crimson Bite, tension coils in color—the moment suspended between poise and peril.
+In Blue Silence, Crimson Bite, tension coils in colour—the moment suspended between poise and peril.
 A serpent undulates through the composition, its red scales bleeding into blue, like a flame cooling into dusk.
 Its form is sinuous, alert, alive with a restrained threat that pulses just beneath the surface.

 Hovering above, a bird of chilling grace—feathers hued in icy blue and edged in white—casts a watchful eye.
 Its presence is not passive; it is a counterpoint, an echo of calm defiance.
 The dark background folds around the figures like velvet dusk, intensifying their vivid palette and isolating them in a charged duet.